Pricing

 This procedure addresses this patient’s atrial fibrillation, mitral valve disease, and coronary artery disease in one single procedure.
 It is paramount that the total global ischemic time of the heart be minimized.
 Therefore, careful planning and orchestration of the different steps of the procedure are necessary.
 One approach is to perform parts of the operation off-pump with a beating heart.

 Following standard vertical midline incision with median sternotomy, the LIMA was identified and exposed using a skeletonization technique.
 This technique has the advantage of preserving surrounding fat, lymphatics, nerves, and muscle (in contrast to a “pedicled graft”, which contains the artery and the aforementioned surrounding structures).
 The benefits of this technique include the minimization of sternal ischemia, lowered risk of mediastinitis, and longer graft length as compared with a pedicled graft.3738 The bifurcation of the left internal mammary artery to the superior epigastric and pericardial phrenic arteries were preserved so as to not disrupt collateral blood flow to the sternum.
-After the isolation and ligation of the release of the left internal mammary artery, a bulldog was placed at the open end to allow the left internal mammary artery to distend under its own pressure.
+After the isolation and ligation of the release of the LIMA, a Bull-Dog was placed at the open end to allow the left internal mammary artery to distend under its own pressure.
 Topical papaverine was then applied to the external surface of the artery to promote vasodilation.

 In preparation for cardiopulmonary bypass, the pericardium was exposed and opened to access the heart, where the edges of the pericardium were suspended to the chest wall to maximize exposure.
 Short-axis and long-axis epiaortic ultrasounds of the ascending aorta were then performed to assess candidacy for cannulation, as this area is not well visualized during transesophageal echocardiography, and significant intraluminal or mobile atheromatous disease of the ascending aorta warrants exploration for alternative sites of cannulation.
 No significant atherosclerotic disease precluding standard aortic cannulation was identified.
 Attempts to cardiovert the patient to normal sinus rhythm was undertaken to confirm the type of atrial fibrillation as longstanding persistent (i.e., “permanent”).
 After systemic heparinization, purse-string sutures were placed in the distal ascending aorta and IVC and SVC for arterial and venous cannulation respectively.
 Appropriate size cannulas were used in consultation with the perfusionist and according to the patient’s body surface area (BSA) to achieve adequate cardiac output on the pump.
 Antegrade cardioplegia cannula was placed in the ascending aorta for delivery of the cardioplegia solution.

 The basic parts of the biatrial Cox-Maze IV procedure have been well documented in the literature.39 This patient underwent first bilateral pulmonary vein isolation with bipolar radiofrequency clamps, followed by the right atrial lesions, left atrial lesions, and exclusion of the left atrial appendage with the AtriClip device (AtriCure).
 In this procedure, we first isolated the right pulmonary veins en bloc using a bipolar radiofrequency clamp, administering five transmural ablations.
 After isolation of the IVC and SVC by snaring the caval tapes and with the beating heart, we then proceeded with a right atriotomy.
 Two longitudinal lesions towards the orifice of the IVC and SVC were generated as well as a lesion directed towards the right atrial appendage with three applications of the bipolar radiofrequency energy device.
 With the tricuspid valve exposed, we then applied another lesion using a cryothermal malleable probe towards the tricuspid annulus to complete the right atrial lesions of the Maze.
 In the creation of this last lesion, care was taken to avoid the AV node located in the “triangle of Koch.”
-Lastly, epicardial lesions using cryoablation were performed at the left isthmus and coronary sinus, concluding the pre-cardioplegic lesions of the MAZE procedure.
+Lastly, epicardial lesions using cryoablation were performed at the left isthmus and coronary sinus, concluding the precardioplegic lesions of the MAZE procedure.

-The aorta was then cross-clamped and Del Nido cardioplegia was delivered via an antegrade cardioplegic cannula through the aortic root, and an ice slush was topically administered to facilitate myocardial cooling, hastening cardiac arrest.
+The aorta was then cross-clamped, and Del Nido cardioplegia was delivered via an antegrade cardioplegic cannula through the aortic root, and an ice slush was topically administered to facilitate myocardial cooling, hastening cardiac arrest.
 Electrocardiography was used to confirm the complete cardiac arrest.

 Similar to the right pulmonary vein isolation, the left pulmonary vein isolation step involved five administrations of transmural and circumferential radiofrequency ablation.
 After a left atriotomy, the left atrial lesions consisted of the “box lesions” surrounding the orifice of the pulmonary veins as well as two linear lesions, the so-called “mitral line” to block conduction across the left atrial isthmus between the inferior pulmonary veins and the mitral valve annulus.
 This left isthmus line in the atrial myocardium is accompanied by a cryolesion in the coronary sinus in the same plane as the mitral line.
 The second linear lesion is placed from the left atrial appendage to the left superior pulmonary vein.
 After appropriate left atrial lesions were made, the AtriClip closure device was placed at the base of the left atrial appendage for exclusion from circulation and mitigation of cardioembolic risk.